Curie: Policy-based Secure Data Exchange: Introduction

-\item We validate Curie through an example of healthcare application used to prescribe warfarin dosage.
-A privacy-preserving dose algorithm is compiled with the use of various data exchange policies.
-We show that Curie incurs low overhead and policies are effective at improving the algorithm outcome.
+\item We validate \Curie through an example of real healthcare application used to prescribe warfarin dosage.
+A privacy-preserving joint dose model among medical institutions is compiled with the use of various data exchange policies while protecting the privacy of members' healthcare records.

-\item We explore a differential privacy mechanism integrated into privacy-preserving dose algorithm and evaluate it through policies.
-We show that the accuracy improvements obtained from policies vanish for privacy budget $\epsilon\le$20.
-This result highlights that protecting individual privacy may not be balanced without harming the efficacy of policies. \end{itemize}